Skin issues with our beloved pets can be relieved with the healing, soothing benefits of a plant you've probably viewed as nothing more than a weed.

 Coconut oil contains properties that help reduce inflammation and aid in tissue repair.
 This comes from the type of fats it is made of.
 More than 90% is a good type of saturated fat called medium chin triglycerides.
 These good fats are made up of Lauric Acid, Capric Acid, Caprylic Acid, Myristic Acid and Palmitic.
 These have antibacterial, antiviral and anti-fungal properties, therefore good for the health of the skin and coat.

 Cat livers don't have the enzymes necessary to break down chemicals in many essential oils.
 Being cats are fastidious in their grooming you have to be careful to use only those safe for cats.
-Roman chamomile is on the safe list if properly diluted in a carrier oil.
+Roman chamomile is on the safe list if properly diluted in a carrier oil for topical use.
 The dilution rate in the pet salves are low but if you'd rather it be left out just let me know.

 An informative blog post on pet care at home: